hmajid2301/blog/content/posts/2018-10-31-running-expo-react-native-in-docker/index.md

 but is not really built to be used in production.
 Look at using a container orchestration tool such as Kubernetes.

-I also mount my current directory on the host machine to /app/ directory on the docker container, this is so that any files that change on my the host machine will also change in the Docker container, rather than having to build the Docker container again.
+I also mount my current directory on the host machine to /app/ directory on the docker container, this is so that any files that change on my host machine will also change in the Docker container, rather than having to build the Docker container again.

 ```bash